From 1 January 2021, there will be changes to how you export and declare excise goods – alcohol, tobacco and certain oils.

 - receive an ‘accepted for export’ notification on EMCS after the goods are cleared by customs – this should be generated if the ARC on EMCS matches the details in box 40 of the customs export declaration

-- receive a ‘report of export’ to ensure the export is closed on EMCS
+- receive a ‘report of export’ to make sure the export is closed on EMCS

 If the ARC does not match the customs export declaration within 30 days of the customs export declaration being submitted, the warehousekeeper or registered consignor will receive a ‘rejected for export’ notification to remind them that the movement is still open on EMCS.
 You’ll need to establish why this has happened and take corrective action.

-If you’re exporting excise goods, you must ensure you submit a departure message to CHIEF to achieve ICS60.
-This will ensure EMCS is updated to ‘Delivered’.
+If you’re exporting excise goods under eAD using EMCS, you must make sure you submit a departure message to CHIEF to achieve ICS60.
+This will make sure EMCS is updated to ‘Delivered’.

 These are the relevant EMCS status depending on the progression of the movement: